Deadlock989/IndustrialRevolution/README.md

 You can report issues with the mod using the Issues page.

 **If you have any other mods installed, please list them.**
-**Please also confirm the version of Factorio and the version of the mod you are using.**
+**Please also confirm the version of Factorio and the version of IR you are using.**

 ## Issues I want to know about